bonohub13/linear_algebra/README.md

 	- added README.md and Python version of matrix package
 - May 2, 2020
 	- partially added matrix and vector multiplication for matrix.py
+	- added substraction for matrix and addition and substraction for vector